simon6023/DufAdminBundle/README.md

 ```

 That's it !
 If you go to `my-domain/site-admin`, you should see a menu item with the name of your entity in the left sidebar, under the section "Content".

+The `Indexable` annotation specifies which properties you want in the "list" part of the CRUD.

+The `Editable` annotation specifies which properties you want in the "create/edit" form.